Sigil-Ebook/Sigil/docs/BuildingOnLinux.md

 1. download testplugin_v010.zip from https://github.com/Sigil-Ebook/Sigil/tree/master/docs
 2. open Sigil to the normal nearly blank template epub it generates when opened
 3. use Plugins->Manage Plugins menu and make sure you have a Python 3.4 interpreter configured
-4. use the "Add Plugin" button to navigate to and add testplugin.zip and then hit "Okay" to exit the Manage Plugins Dialog
+4. use the "Add Plugin" button to navigate to and add testplugin_vXXX.zip and then hit "Okay" to exit the Manage Plugins Dialog
-5. use Plugins->Manage Plugins->Edit->testplugins to launch the plugin and hit the "Start" button to run it
+5. use Plugins->Edit->testplugin to launch the plugin and hit the "Start" button to run it
 6. check the plugin output window for your missing or broken plugin test results

+Install any missing Python modules with your system's package management system or Python's pip3.

 ##<a name="advanced"/>Advanced Stuff